-- 9.1 This policy has been developed and informed by the following sources: WSU - Copyright Policy retrieved from DSS Policy Library January 2018 - Copyright Agency Limited: website (Educational Licences) retrieved January 2018 - 9.2 This policy has also been benchmarked as part of the policy development and review procedure against the relevant policies of other Higher Education Providers for relevance, currency and best practice comparison.
+9.1 This policy has been developed and informed by the following sources: WSU Copyright Policy retrieved from DSS Policy and Copyright Agency Limited: website (Educational Licences).

+9.2 This policy has also been benchmarked as part of the policy development and review procedure against the relevant policies of other Higher Education Providers for relevance, currency and best practice comparison.